Assumption of Risk, Release of Claims and Hold Harmless Agreement

 iD Tech LIABILITY WAIVER AND RELEASE

-Please read this form carefully and be aware that in seeking permission from Northwestern University for your child to participate in a Northwestern University event, you will be waiving all claims for injuries you might sustain arising out of your participation.
-Participation in this event is voluntary and at your own discretion and judgement.
+Please read this waiver carefully and be aware that in seeking permission from Northwestern University for your child to participate in a Northwestern University event, you will be waiving all claims for injuries you might sustain arising out of your participation.
+Participation in this event is voluntary and at your own discretion and judgment.

 I further agree to indemnify and hold harmless and defend Northwestern University, its officers, agents and employees from injuries, damages, and loss sustained by me and arising out of, connected with, or in any way associated with my participation in the iD Tech Summer Camp.